Rei-SwitchBot/faq/en-us/Bot.md

 5. Try to unplug the cable for the Hub Mini for 10 seconds and plug it back in to reset the Hub Mini.

-If all the above attempts failed, please contact us via [Profile Page] - [Feedback] in SwitchBot App and provide us with the following information.
+If all the above attempts failed, please contact us with the following information.

 The time when the error 161 last happened